iot49/docker-stacks/README.md

 ## Limitations

 - No version control for installed libraries.
 Library versions change from build to build and may differ for different architectures of the same image.
 - Some packages included with the [Official Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) are missing.
-Either install from the command line or raise an issue.
+Install from the command line (`pip`) or create a custom docker image (for `apt`, which won't persist).
 - Run `pip list` and `apt list` from the command line for a listing of installed packages and their versions.
 - Automated tests performed only on the `linux/amd64` image (presently disabled, need updating).
 - The multi-architecture image is pushed to DockerHub without automated tests.